MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/index.md

 ## Get Started

 Getting Analytics only requires you to add the SDK into the app and initialize it with one line of code.
-Doing this will get the data flowing to Mobile Center and your Analytics immediately.
+Doing this will get the data flowing to App Center and your Analytics immediately.
 The Overview page will represent your data, albeit minimal, within seconds of your app run.

 [Get Started on Android](~/sdk/getting-started/android.md)